RaghadSemaih/Pet-Adoption-Website/README.md

 * Connecting the homepage to the MySQL database.
 * Fetching and displaying dynamic pet data using PHP.
 * Writing PHP scripts for database interactions.
-* Designing and maintaining the database structure.
+* Collaborated on the database design and integration.

 ## Project Highlights